OpenElectionData/gndem.org/_posts/2020-11-25-pace-myanmar-observes-the-2020-myanmar-general-election.md

   led by Aung San Suu Kyi, forming the first government in decades in which civilians have control over the majority of cabinet ministries.
-GNDEM member People's Alliance for Credible Elections Myanmar (PACE), the country’s largest local observer group, monitored the electoral process before, during and after election day, focusing on topics of inclusiveness, transparency, and accountability, and making important contributions to its mission to safeguard citizen rights and promote public participation particularly under the unique circumstances.
+GNDEM member People's Alliance for Credible Elections Myanmar (PACE), the country’s largest local observer group, monitored the electoral process before, during and after election day.
 tags:
 - Global
 - COVID-19